rktjmp/paperplanes.nvim/README.md

 ![paperplanes Logo](images/logo.png)

 Post selections or buffers to online paste bins.
-Save the URL to a register, or dont.
+Save the URL to a register, or don't.

 ## Requirements

-- Neovim 0.5+
+- Neovim 0.11+ (may work with older versions).
 - A `curl` executable in your `$PATH`

 ## Install

 Use your package manager.

-## Configuration & Use
+## Setup

-**Setup**

 ```lua
 -- options shown with default values